itsrobel/sync/README.md

 - [x] create a socket message that downloads the file from client to server and vise versa
-- [ ] figure out how to do file difs
+- [x] figure out how to do file difs
+- [x]create the data structures for database and how to query them
-- [ ] attach go to database
+- [x] attach go to database
-  - [ ] attach go client to sqlite
+  - [x] attach go client to sqlite
+  - [x] attch go server to mongodb

-  - [ ] attach go server to sqlite
+  - [ ] connect the updated client to the server
+  - [ ] reconstruct the file data based on what is in  servers mongodb tables

-  - [ ]create the data structures for database and how to query them
+  - [ ] create a tooling to list the changes and the versions made to a file

   - [ ] make a on start call that populates database with the un-tracked files
 - [x] dockerize
 - [x] make buf.yamls